-These consolidated financial statements do not reflect the adjustments to carrying values of assets and liabilities and the reported consolidated statements of financial position classifications that would be necessary if the going concern assumption were inappropriate.
+The condensed interim consolidated financial statements do not reflect the adjustments to carrying values of assets and liabilities and the reported consolidated statements of financial position classifications that would be necessary if the going concern assumption were inappropriate.
 No adjustments have been made should the going concern assumption not be appropriate and such adjustments could be material.
-The Company has an excess of current liabilities over current assets as at December 31, 2022 of \$46,275 (December 31, 2021 - \$3,114) and an accumulated deficit of \$76,094 (December 31, 2021 - \$64,487).
+The Company has an excess of current liabilities over current assets as at March 31, 2023 of \$29,685 (December 31, 2022 - \$46,275) and an accumulated deficit of \$77,358 (December 31, 2022 - \$76,094).
 These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.